Stewart Pocket Rock Climbing

 looking toward the domes from the east side entran...

 Stewart Pocket is a nice area with good climbing on mostly solid granite in a scenic location near Payson, AZ.
 It is fairly undeveloped, so there are a lot of potential FA's waiting to be done.

 From the Beeline Highway & 260 intersection in Payson, take 260 east for about 1/2 mile and turn right onto Granite Dells Rd.
-Follow it roughly south until the road ends at a large wash & ranch.
-Walk across the big wash then head towards the rock formation of your choice.
+Follow it roughly south for 1.2 miles paved, then continue on a dirt road for another 2.4 miles" until the road ends at a just before a large wash.
+Proceed south to the dozens of rock formations across the wash.

 Climbing Season For the Central Arizona area.

 Weather station 2.5 miles from here

 34 Total Climbing Routes